tinkrelectronic/fritzing-app/build.md

 ![image](https://github.com/user-attachments/assets/b53e59d2-984e-4d09-9081-3423f36167fb)

-Post install you can make an executable or batch file to notify the windows shell of the new assosciation.
+For post install you can make an executable or batch file to notify the windows shell of the new assosciation.